-Conservation prevents or retards cultural heritage’s deterioration by controlling environment and artwork’s structure to maintain it as unchanged as possible.
+Conservation prevents or slows the deterioration of cultural heritage by controlling the environment and the artwork’s structure to maintain it in as unchanged a state as possible.
 According to the latest definitions, conservation includes preventive conservation, remedial conservation and restoration.
-All measures and actions in this field should respect the significance and the physical properties of cultural heritage item.
-At the 15th Triennial Conference (New Delhi, September 2008) the ICOM-CC (International Council of Museums - Committee for Conservation) defined, among the others, the term “preventive conservation” as “all measures and actions aimed at avoiding and minimizing future deterioration or loss.
+All measures and actions in this field should respect the significance and the physical properties of the cultural heritage item.
+At the 15th Triennial Conference (New Delhi, September 2008) the ICOM-CC (International Council of Museums - Committee for Conservation) defined the term ‘preventive conservation’ as ‘all measures and actions aimed at avoiding and minimizing future deterioration or loss.
 They are carried out within the context or on the surroundings of an item, but more often a group of items, whatever their age and condition.
 These measures and actions are indirect – they do not interfere with the materials and structures of the items.
-They do not modify their appearance.”
-[1].
-Indeed, the deterioration and loss of our cultural heritage are inevitable processes.
-However, it is possible to slow them down and to preserve artworks as long as possible if the right methodologies and preventive conservative projects are applied.
+They do not modify their appearance.’
+[1] Indeed, the deterioration and loss of our cultural heritage are inevitable processes.
+However, it is possible to slow these processes down and to preserve artworks for as long as possible if the right methodologies and preventive conservation projects are implemented.

-When dealing with heritage metallic artefacts, particular care has to be taken, because of the strong interaction between these objects and the surrounding environment.
-Many authors [2]-[4] discussed the strategies and methodologies necessary to investigate the degradation mechanisms and corrosion products in the cultural heritage field, as all measurements should be non-invasive and non-destructive.
+When dealing with heritage metallic artefacts, particular care has to be taken because of the strong interaction between these objects and their surrounding environment.
+Many authors [2]-[4] have discussed the strategies and methodologies necessary to investigate the degradation mechanisms and corrosion products in the cultural heritage field, as all measurements should be non-invasive and non-destructive.

-In this study, phenomena and products related to atmospheric corrosion of bronze artefacts are investigated.
-Many are the research works having the overall aim of investigating this issue, with attention to atmospheric (rural, urban, marine, etc.) [5] and exposure conditions, appearance and morphology of the corrosion patinas by means of different analytical techniques.
+In this study, phenomena and products related to the atmospheric corrosion of bronze artefacts are investigated.
+Many are research projects that have the overall aim of investigating this issue with a focus on atmospheric (rural, urban, marine, etc.) [5] and exposure conditions, appearance and morphology of the corrosion patinas by means of different analytical techniques.

-In this work a multi-analytical approach applied to the assessment of the conservation state of artistic installations and sculptures exposed outdoor is presented.
-Different and complementary analytical techniques were required in order to acquire an overall characterization of the artefacts and an assessment of their conservation state, together with a documentation of any change in the aesthetical appearance directly related to material degradation over exposure time.
-This is a fundamental aspect for the definition of projects to assure the long-lasting preservation of the artworks.
-As a matter of fact, the conservation of bronze artefacts exposed outdoor is influenced by the alloy composition, the chemical, microstructural and morphological features of the corrosion products formed on the metallic surface due to the interaction with the atmosphere, as well as by the environmental and microclimate parameters.
+This paper presents a multi-analytical approach applied to the assessment of the conservation state of artistic installations and sculptures exposed outdoors.
+Different and complementary analytical techniques were required to gain an overall characterisation of the artefacts and an assessment of their conservation state, together with the documentation of any change in the aesthetical appearance directly related to material degradation during the exposure time.
+This is a fundamental aspect of the definition of projects that assures the long-lasting preservation of artworks.
+The conservation of bronze artefacts exposed outdoors is influenced by the alloy composition and the chemical, microstructural and morphological features of the corrosion products formed on the metallic surface due to the interaction with the atmosphere, as well as by environmental and microclimate parameters.

-3D photogrammetry, Raman Spectroscopy (RS), portable X-Ray Fluorescence (p-XRF) and Electrochemical Impedance Spectroscopy (EIS) were exploited for in-situ monitoring campaigns.
-Actually, only by combining the information derived from all these techniques, it is possible to reach a deeper understanding of the artwork’s conservation state.
-RS and p-XRF were exploited to identify which corrosion products are present and to characterize their chemical and microstructural features.
-EIS was performed to evaluate the electrochemical stability and the protective effectiveness of the corrosion products layers.
-Photogrammetry allows one to create a 3D model of an item, documenting both geometrical, texture and colour features, which can change over time due to the exposition to the outdoor atmosphere.
+Three-dimensional (3D) photogrammetry, Raman spectroscopy (RS), portable X-ray fluorescence (p-XRF) and electrochemical impedance spectroscopy (EIS) were exploited for an in-situ monitoring campaign.
+Only by combining the information derived from all these techniques is it possible to reach a deeper understanding of the artwork’s conservation state.
+RS and p-XRF were exploited to identify which corrosion products were present and to characterise their chemical and microstructural features.
+EIS was conducted to evaluate the electrochemical stability and the protective effectiveness of the corrosion product layers.
+Photogrammetry allows the creation of a 3D model of an item, documenting geometrical, textural and colour features, all of which can change over time due to exposure to the outdoor atmosphere.
 These techniques are proven to be suitable for the cultural heritage field [6]-[14].
-In this paper the possibilities offered by portable instruments for in-situ and non-invasive measurements are presented.
+In this paper, the possibilities offered by portable instruments for in-situ and non-invasive measurements are presented.